srini-modus/API-docs/forgot_password.md

-1. A signed-in user clicks on the forgot password link.
+1. Anonymous user clicks on the forgot password link.
 He is prompted with a text box to enter his registered email address.
 Upon entering his registered email he clicks on the forgot password button.
 An email message with password reset link is sent to his registered email address.